harunhurtic/artefactintelligence/README.md

 🔍 Future Development:

 The system is a proof-of-concept.
-Future improvements may include multilingual support, deeper voice personalization, and broader applicability across museums.
+Future improvements may include additional multilingual support, deeper voice personalization, and broader applicability across museums.

 🌐 For collaboration, feedback, or reuse inquiries: